croqaz/Stones/README.md

 The idea behind this project is to have a common interface for a multitude of persistent key-value stores, easy to use and extend, with some extra built-in features as bonus.
 Inspired from [Datastore](https://github.com/datastore/datastore) and [MemDown](https://github.com/level/memdown).

-⚠️ **This library is no longer maintained; PLEASE DON'T JUDGE** 🛑

 ## Features and Limitations

 - the same API that you already know from [Python dict](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict)
 - thread safe updates
 - excellent test coverage (>90%)
-- the Memory Store and LMDB are available by default, to be used as an example.
-Other Stores _will be available soon_ ™ (LevelDB, DBM, Redis, etc).
+- the Memory Store and LMDB are available by default.
+Other Stores _might be available soon_ (LevelDB, DBM, Redis, etc).
 - 1st limitation: the keys can only be bytes.
 This is actually more of a feature.
 - 2nd limitation: the values are actually also bytes, but a serializer (default is Pickle) converts the data structure into bytes
 - there are several serializers available: Pickle, JSON and optional: cbor2, msgpack.
 You can easily add your own serializer, please check the documentation below.